 Meet the 2018 Class of HCM Tower Scholars

-Grace is a Sophomore from Frisco, Texas double majoring in Political Science and Human Rights with a double minor in Law and Legal Reasoning and Public Policy and International Affairs.
-Her interest in public policy is to further protect and expand human rights, especially for people who suffer mental illnesses.
-Grace is also a Pre-Law Scholar and a member of Phi Alpa Delta, as well as involved in Best Buddies, Emerging Leaders, Club Ultimate Frisbee and NSCS.
-She is a Boaz resident and serves as the Boaz Commons Council Executive Public Relations Coordinator.
-Grace intends to research U.S. policy regarding the regulation of mental health facilities as well as the rights given to the patients in hopes of improving the safety and well-being of Americans.
-After graduation, Grace hopes to attend SMU law school.
+Grace is a senior from Frisco, Texas double majoring in Political Science and Human Rights with a double minor in Law and Legal Reasoning and Public Policy and International Affairs.
+Her interest in public policy is to further protect and expand human rights, with a specific focus on people who are currently incarcerated and suffer from mental illnesses.
+Grace is a Pre-Law Scholar who plans to attend law school next year.
+In addition, Grace is also a member of the Phi Alpha Delta law fraternity and the Alpha Chi Omega sorority.
+Grace has participated in several SMU sponsored trips, including the Embrey Human Rights Holocaust trip to Italy, the Civil Rights Pilgrimage, Embrey Human Rights Death Row Facilities Tour Across the South and study abroad in South Africa.
+In her last three years of college, she served the Boaz Commons Council Executive Public Relations Coordinator as well as participated in Emerging Leaders, Best Buddies, and Dance Marathon.
+Grace has also had the opportunity to intern at Johnson & Silver Law Firm and is currently interning at the Meadows Mental Health Policy Institute where she is working on mental health policy issues within the Texas jail system.
+In the future, Grace hopes to continue researching U.S. policy regarding the regulation of mental health facilities as well as the rights given to the patients in hopes of improving the safety and well-being of Americans.
+She is expected to graduate with honors in December.

-Diana is from Fort Worth, Texas and is pursuing majors in International Studies and World Languages (Spanish/Russian) along with a minor in Arabic.
-In her free time she loves running marathons, volunteers with Allies in Youth Development, takes dancing lessons, and writes poetry.
-In addition to being a full-time student, she is also a sergeant in the United States Marine Corps Reserves and is stationed with Headquarters Battery, 2nd Battalion 14th Marine Regiment in Grand Prairie, Texas.
-She has honorably served with the Marines for eight years as an administrator and has worked in various countries across the world, such as Djibouti, Uganda, Morocco, Italy, and Spain.
-Upon graduation, she looks forward to continuing her career in the Marine Corps as an officer within the Intelligence sector.
+Diana is from Fort Worth, Texas and is pursuing majors in International Studies and Markets and Culture along with a minor in Russian.
+In her free time, she does CrossFit, runs obstacle course races, volunteers, or works on writing her novel.
+She is an officer of the SMU MilVets organization and she is a student worker at the SMU Maguire Ethics Center.
+In addition to being a full-time student, she is also a Sergeant in the United States Marine Corps Reserves.
+She has honorably served with the Marines for ten years as an administrator and has worked in various countries across the world, such as Djibouti, Uganda, Morocco, Italy, and Spain.
+Upon graduation, she hopes to focus on further serving her country with the Marine Corps as an officer or as a police officer in Dallas.
 Her decision to become an HCM Tower Scholar was influenced by her lifelong commitment to public service, her passion for cultures and languages, and her constant endeavor to challenge herself in every manner.

-Isabelle is from Greenwich, Connecticut and is majoring in Political Science and History with a minor in English.
+Isabelle is from Greenwich, Connecticut and is majoring in Political Science and History with Minors in French, English, and Public Policy in International Affairs.
 She is a Hilltop New Century Scholar and a Cornerstone Scholar.
 Her involvement at SMU includes the SMU Medieval Club, the SMU Women’s Lacrosse team, and her membership in the Kappa Kappa Gamma sorority.
-Isabelle enjoys volunteering with local youth organizations and has a specific interest in international human rights.
-She is currently an ambassador for the Janada Batchelor Foundation for Children in Kitongo, Tanzania.
-After graduation, Isabelle hopes to attend graduate school and work for an international non-profit organization.
-Isabelle chose to become an HCM Tower Scholar because she wishes to combine her academic interest in public policy with her passion for international human welfare and environmental issues.
+Isabelle’s policy interests include foreign diplomacy and international human rights.
+After graduation, Isabelle hopes to attend graduate school to study foreign service and eventually work as an overseas diplomat.

 Drew is a Sophomore from Prosper, Texas double majoring in Finance with a concentration in Entrepreneurship and Public Policy, with a minor in Public Policy and International Affairs.
 His policy interests are wide-ranged with passions for international politics and strategy, US domestic policy issues, and global economics.
 He has served as the inaugural Chief of Staff for Crum Commons, and currently serves as the President of Crum Commons.
 He also serves as a founding member and Vice President of Young Americans for Freedom and as a VIP Member and Advisor for the CUBE.
 After graduation he plans to attend graduate school for a masters in International Political Economy, after which he would like to start his own business and eventually run for political office.